Kong/kong-auth-elements/README.md

 1. All custom elements must follow the naming convention `{PascalCaseName}.ce.vue`
 2. All custom elements must utilize the `<BaseCustomElement/>` as the first child of their `<template/>` tag (this enables style injection for child components).

-In order for the styles to be injected, you need to place the exact comment (shown below) in **ALL** `<style>` elements that are in components in the `/src/` directory, regardless of where in the directory structure they live:
+In order for the styles to be injected, you need to place the exact comment (shown below) in **ALL** `<style>` elements that are located inside components within the `/src/` directory

 ```css
 /*!
 KONG_AUTH_INJECT_STYLES */
 ```

 The exclamation point at the beginning of the comment flags the comment as important to PurgeCSS and prevents it from being removed during the build.

-Example:
+Here's an example

 ```html
 <template>